Ian Gabriel

 Ian Gabriel is a South African film and commercials director based in Cape Town, South Africa.

 He directed the film Forgiveness starring Arnold Vosloo, which treats the theme of forgiveness in post-apartheid South Africa.
 His 2013 film Four Corners was selected as the South African entry for Best Foreign Language Film at the 86th Academy Awards.

+His daughter is Eva-Jane Willis, a South African-Irish actress.
+His son Gabe Gabriel is an actor and screenwriter.
+Together, they produced the film "Runs in the family".